mskender/azure-terraform-vm/README.md

 It is not exhaustive in its options - in which case it's simpler to just use TF resource than a module.

 You can specify:
-- Machine OS type (linux or windows, as of azurerm v2 provider these use 2 separate resources)
+- Machine OS type (linux or windows, as azurerm provider >= 2.x splits it to two separate resources)
 - Instance size, disk size
 - Create static/dynamic NIC
 - Create and attach a public IP